carbon-io/carbond/doc/GettingStarted.md

 ### More examples

-Studying xamples is a great way to learn.
+Studying examples is a great way to learn.
 We have tons of examples at LINK